-Mouse Lemurs - Tiny Endangered Primates of Madagascar
+Mouse Lemurs: Tiny and Endangered Primates of Madagascar

 Mouse lemurs are tiny and intriguing primates that are native to Madagascar.
 They have a maximum head and body length of 5.5 inches and a total length (including the tail) of less than 11 inches.
 They are nocturnal animals and spend the day sleeping in tree hollows or in nests made of leaves.
 Like many animals that are active at night, they have huge eyes, which face forward.

 Mouse lemurs belong to the genus Microcebus.
 The number of species is uncertain and is increasing as more animals are discovered and studied.
-Unfortunately, many species of mouse lemurs are endangered because of habitat destruction in their native forests.
+Unfortunately, many of the species are endangered because of habitat destruction in their native forests.
 In addition, they are captured illegally to become exotic pets, since many people find their tiny size and big eyes very appealing.

 In addition to having a small body, mouse lemurs have short limbs, bare fingers and toes that aren’t covered by fur, and a relatively long tail.
 Their enlarged eyes help them to see as they search for food in dim light.

-The eyes of a mouse have a light-reflecting layer called the tapetum lucidum (or simply the tapetum) immediately behind the retina.
+The eyes of a mouse lemur have a light-reflecting layer called the tapetum lucidum (or simply the tapetum) immediately behind the retina.
 The retina is the light-sensitive layer at the back of the eyeball.
-When light hits the mouse lemur's retina, some of the light passes through it, hits the tapetum behind the retina and then bounces back through the retina again.
-This means that light-sensitive cells are stimulated twice, giving the mouse lemur better night vision.
+When light hits the animal's retina, some of the light passes through it, hits the tapetum behind the retina, and then bounces back through the retina again.
+This means that light-sensitive cells are stimulated twice, giving the animal better night vision.

 When we shine light on a mouse lemur at night, the light reflecting off the tapetum makes the animal's eyes glow.
-This phenomenon is often known as eyeshine.
-Many other animals exhibit eyeshine.
+The phenomenon is known as eyeshine.
+Many other nocturnal animals exhibit eyeshine.

-Mouse lemurs make a variety of vocalizations, including whistles, trills, chirps and squeaks.
-Researchers have discovered that the grey mouse lemur also makes ultrasonic sounds which are beyond the range of human hearing.
+Mouse lemurs make a variety of vocalizations, including whistles, trills, chirps, and squeaks.
+Researchers have discovered that the grey mouse lemur also makes high frequency ultrasonic sounds that are beyond the range of human hearing.

-Sounds are emitted to coordinate the behavior of a group, to advertise reproductive state or the presence of a predator and to attract mates.
-The lemurs also release fluids that contain scents in order to mark areas and as a form of communication.
-These fluids include urine, feces, saliva and fluid from the reproductive tract.
+Mouse lemurs emit sounds to coordinate the behavior of their group, to advertise their reproductive state or the presence of a predator, and to attract mates.
+The animals also release fluids that contain scents in order to mark areas and communicate with other animals.
+These fluids include urine, feces, saliva, and fluid from the reproductive tract.

 Madame Berthe's Mouse Lemur

 The Madame Berthe’s mouse lemur (Microcebus berthae) is named after Madame Berthe Rakotosamimanana, who was a Madagascan conservationist.
-This little creature has reddish brown fur.
+She lived from 1938 to 2005 and was a highly respected primatologist, teacher, and researcher as well as a conservationist.
+The little creature named in her honour has reddish brown fur.
 Like all mouse lemurs it has a vertical white stripe between its eyes.

-The Berthe's mouse lemur lives in lowland deciduous forests and moves with ease through the tree canopy.
+The Berthe's mouse lemur lives in lowland deciduous forests and spends most of its time in the tree canopy.
 It generally forages alone.
-Like other mouse lemurs it's an omnivorous feeder and eats fruits, insects, geckoes and chameleons, but its main food source is the honeydew produced by insects called planthoppers.
+Like its relatives, it's an omnivorous feeder and eats fruits, insects, geckoes, and chameleons.
+It's main food source is the honeydew produced by insects called planthoppers, however.
+The insects feed on plant sap and then release a sweet liquid—the honeydew—from their anus.
+The drops of liquid fall onto leaves and stems.
+The mouse lemurs lick up the honeydew.
 Planthoppers live in large colonies and produce a lot of honeydew.
-The insects feed on plant sap and then release a sweet liquid - the honeydew - from their anus.
-The drops of liquid fall on to plant leaves and stems.
-The mouse lemurs then lick up the honeydew.

-In the cooler and drier winter season (which extends from April or May to September or October), the Berthe's mouse lemur spends part of each day resting in a safe place with a lowered temperature and a decreased metabolic rate, a condition known as torpor.
-In this state the animal uses less water and conserves energy.
+In the cooler and drier winter season (which lasts from April or May to September or October), the Berthe's mouse lemur spends part of each day resting in a safe place with a lowered temperature and a decreased metabolic rate.
+This condition is known as torpor.
+During periods of torpor, the animal uses less water than normal and conserves energy.

 The Madame Berthe's mouse lemur is restricted to an area in the southwestern part of Madagascar and is endangered due to habitat loss.
 The population is fragmented and is decreasing in size.